 My plea is always to do this early and often because this is information that is so much harder to gather afterwards.

-These sorts of data gathering methods should focus on what people are intending to do with the information they have got and how useful they think it is.
-For example:
+Focus on what people are intending to do with the information they have got and how useful they think it is.
+Here are some ways of doing this:

 When sharing your content online

-If you are hosting content online for people to download, for example a report or research briefing, ask people why they want the content and what they intend to do with it.
+Ask people why they want content you are sharing online and what they intend to do with it.
 Even if only 1 in 5 people completes a pop-up form (for example) before downloading, this can be a rich source of information and help you understand potential impact and where you might track further.

 At events or meetings